ArpitaDeb/arpitadeb-share-n-care-depot/client/Capstone Proposal.md

 Key features include:

-Featured items showcased on the main page for easy browsing.
+All existing items shows up on the Collection page with pagination for easy browsing.
 Can search items enabling users to find specific items quickly.
 User will reserve items through the booking calendar and after that confirmation email will be sent in their registered email.
 In the Calendar reserved dates will be disabled for that item and other dates will be enabled.